New techniques for bounding stabilizer rank: Motivation behind stabilizer rank

-and therefore calculate the probability $p_{x_1 \dots x_k}^*p_{x_1 \dots x_k}$ of outcome $x_1 \dots x_k$, with computational cost linear in the length of the stabilizer decomposition.
-Since for every summand, the computational cost is linear in the number of gates of which $U$ is composed and quadratic in the number of qubits, the whole cost is quadratic in the number of qubits, linear in the number of Clifford gates applied and linear in the number of terms $r$ appearing in the stabilizer decomposition.
+\replacement{We can do so by first updating the $CH$-form of $U\sigma_i$ and $(\Pi_{x_1 \dots x_m} \otimes \id_2^{\otimes k-m}) U \sigma_j$ followed by calculating $r^2$ overlaps between stabilizer states.
+Since for every of the summands the computational cost is linear in the number of gates of which $U$ is composed and cubic in the number of qubits, the whole cost is cubic in the number of qubits, linear in the number of Clifford gates and quadratic in the number of terms $r$ appearing in the stabilizer decomposition.}

-As already done in Section \ref{sec:basicprops}, we call the minimal $r$ such that there exists a decomposition as in equation \eqref{eq:stabdecomp} the \textit{stabilizer rank} of $\psi$ and denote it $\chi(\psi)$ (note that we again abuse terminology by using the term stabilizer rank in the affine context).
+As already done in Section \ref{sec:basicprops}, we call the minimal $r$ such that there exists a decomposition as in equation \eqref{eq:stabdecomp} the \textit{stabilizer rank} of $\psi$ and denote it $\chi(\psi)$.
 It follows that lower bounds on $\chi(\psi)$ imply lower bounds on the complexity of simulating a circuit of the form \eqref{eq:basiccircuit} using the approach we have just described.
 On the other hand, finding upper bounds on $\chi(\psi)$ by providing a decomposition as in \eqref{eq:stabdecomp} can give us better simulation algorithms for circuits of the form \eqref{eq:basiccircuit}.

+\replacement{For a discussion of a weak simulation protocol and an $\epsilon$-strong simulation protocol making use of stabilizer rank decompositions see \cite[Section 4]{Bravyilowrankstabdecpmps}.
+We mention that there the authors deduce that the computational cost of weak simulation scales linearly in the approximate stabilizer rank of $\psi$ and polynomially in the number of qubits and the number of gates applied; and that the cost of $\epsilon$-strong simulation scales linearly in the exact stabilizer rank of $\psi$ and polynomially in the number of qubits and the number of gates applied.}

-As an application, we will now see how low-rank stabilizer decompositions of $n$ copies of the so-called $T$-state can also be used to simulate circuits built from a universal gate set.
-This strategy has been used for instance in~\cite{BravyiImprovedSimDominated}.
+As an application of the connection between the stabilizer rank of a state $\psi$ and the classical simulation cost of applying Clifford circuits and computational basis measurements to $\psi$, we will now see how low-rank stabilizer decompositions of $n$ copies of the so-called $T$-state can also be used to simulate circuits built from a universal gate set.
+This strategy has been used for instance in~\cite{BravyiImprovedSimDominated}. \replacement{For simplicity, we will only consider the case here where all qubits in the circuit in \eqref{eq:basiccircuit} are measured in computational basis, that is, the size $m$ of the output register is equal to the number of qubits $k$.}

 Recall that a gate set $\mathcal{G}$ is called \textit{universal} if every unitary $U$ on $k$ qubits can be approximated arbitrarily well by unitaries $U_\mathcal{G}$ composed solely of gates in $\mathcal{G}$.
 It is well-known that the set of Clifford gates is not universal but, together with the so-called $T$-gate

 they form a universal gate set~\cite{Boykin99onuniversal}.

 Under the assumption that our quantum device can only prepare a computational basis state $\e_0^{\otimes k}$, apply Clifford$+T$ operations and measure the qubits in computational basis, the $T$-gates appear, by the preceeding discussion, to be responsible for the potential superiority of the quantum device.
 It is therefore an interesting question how efficiently we can simulate a quantum computation on $k$ qubits which, in addition to Clifford gates, uses $n$ single-qubit $T$-gates.